Published on 17th March, 2018, in The Economic Times

 Recently, I walked into the Mumbai airport lounge and saw, on one of the wide sofas, a man and a woman taking a nap, spooned into each other.
 They were clearly exhausted travellers waiting for a flight.
 But the cuddling between the couple was a bit intimate for the public space.
 Everyone who walked past was giving them a second glance.
 A bit later, I noticed two members of the housekeeping staff, both men, holding hands, while taking a break.
 No one walking past was giving them a second glance.
 Of the two public displays of affection, one between members of the opposite gender that was clearly romantic is known in Indian aesthetics as shringara bhaav and the other between members of the same gender which is friendly and familial is known in Indian aesthetics as sakha bhaav.

 The West will classify public displays of affection between adults in sexual terms as heterosexual and homosexual, Indians will classify public displays of affection between adults more in emotional terms as shringara bhava and sakha bhaav.
 Western society is comfortable with public display of shringara bhava (only heterosexual in conservative West and both heterosexual and homosexual in liberal West).
 But West is not comfortable with public display of sakha bhava that it often confuses with homosexuality.
 Indian society, by contrast, is comfortable with public display of sakha bhaav, not shringara bhaav.
-The assumption is that all affection between members of the same sex is friendly (it cannot be sexual) and all affection between members of the same sex is sexual (it cannot be friendly).
+The assumption is that all affection between members of the same sex is friendly (it cannot be sexual) and all affection between members of the opposite sex is sexual (it cannot be friendly).

 Thus differently people see the world differently and value public displays of affection differently based on different measuring scales.
 It is only now that Hollywood is realising the power of bromance (deep almost-romantic relationships between men), something that has long inspired Bollywood films.
 Indian films do not mind showing men hugging and dancing with each other, but kisses between men and women were blocked by flowers!
 Western films showed men and women kissing but rarely did you see men dancing with each other.